Here’s a flattering profile of me in T Magazine Australia.

 Find me on Instagram.

 Together with the Women’s Justice Network I founded the ‘Freadom Inside’ project that gets books to women incarcerated in NSW.
-We’re now crowdfunding to pay women with lived experience to run book club programs for those still inside.
-Support them here.
+We recently raised $55,000 to run book club programs for those still inside.

 Mitchell is a brilliant biologist, committed to the environment and the growing global antinatalist movement.
 For one month each year he lives with his colleague Frances in a utopia of radical equality and scientific dedication in Antarctica.
 They are concluding the Anarctos Project: a seed vault in an isolated, secret location.
 It is a biodiversity insurance policy against humanity’s devastating effects on the rapidly warming planet.